hmcclew/bulletjournal/README.md

   Search results are updated on each key press.

 - Deployable Application and Visual Flourish
-  Created an easily deployable application with extensive visuals and graphics.
+  Easily deployable application with extensive visuals and graphics for user ease.

 - Splash Screen
   Created a splash screen effect where the welcome screen pauses for 2 seconds then